tobias-loew/hop/README.md

 ```
 But when we now call `foo(42)` or `foo(0.5, -1.3)` we always get ambigous call errors - and thats absolutely correct: both `foo` templates accept the argument-lists (`int` is convertible to `double` and vice-versa) and both take their arguments as *forwarding-references* so they're both equivalent perfect matches - bang!

 And here we are at the core of the problem: when we have multiple functions defined as above C++'s overload reolution won't step in to select the best match - they're all best matches (as long as we only consider only template functions).
+And here __hop__ can help...

+# Creating overload-sets with __hop__
-Here __hop__ can help: with __hop__ we define only a single overload of `foo` but with a quite sophisticated SFINAE condition:
+With __hop__ we define only a single overload of `foo` but with a quite sophisticated SFINAE condition:
 ```
 using overloads = hop::ol_list <
 	hop::ol<hop::non_empty_pack<int>>,